cfayard/HeadsUp--FrontEnd-BackEnd/README.md

    - import actions from types.js
    - define initialState
    - define how state should change based on actions with a switch statement.

+- Actions
+   - import dependenciees and action definitiions from types.js
+   - use axios to make http requests
+   - use dispatch to send actions to our reducers